Granite City, Illinois

-Granite City is a city in Madison County, Illinois, United States, within the Greater St. Louis metropolitan area.
-The population was 27,549 at the 2020 census, making it the third-largest city in the Metro East and Southern Illinois regions, behind Belleville and O'Fallon.
-Officially founded in 1896, Granite City was named by the Niedringhaus brothers, William and Frederick, who established it as a steel making company town for the manufacture of graniteware kitchen utensils.
+Granite City is a city in Madison County, Illinois, United States, within the greater St. Louis metropolitan area.
+Its population was 27,549 at the 2020 census, making it the third-largest city in the Metro East and Southern Illinois regions, behind Belleville and O'Fallon.
+Officially founded in 1896, Granite City was named by the Niedringhaus brothers, William and Frederick, who established it as a steelmaking company town for the manufacture of graniteware kitchen utensils.

 History

 Early settlement

 The area was settled much earlier than Granite City's official founding.
-In the early 19th century, settlers began to farm the rich fertile grounds to the east of St. Louis.
-Around 1801, the area saw the establishment of Six Mile Settlement, a farming area that occupied the area of present-day Granite City, six miles (10 km) from St. Louis.
+In the early 19th century, settlers began to farm the rich, fertile grounds to the east of St. Louis.
+Around 1801, the area had the establishment of Six Mile Settlement, a farming area that occupied the area of present-day Granite City, 6 miles (10 km) from St. Louis.
 Soon after, around 1806, the National Road was to be constructed through the area, but it was never completed.
 By 1817, the area became known as Six Mile Prairie, to distinguish it from Six Mile Township.
 By 1854, the first railroad was built.
-In 1856, the area known as Six Mile would be changed to Kinder.
+In 1856, the area known as Six Mile was changed to Kinder.